conway-rono/anime-wallpaper/README.md

 # anime
- mockup for anime wallpapers site
+ mockup for anime wallpapers site.
+ This to test color pallete-blue range